Revadike/steam-free-packages/README.md

 # steam-free-packages
-steam-free-packages is a NodeJS application used to periodically request free packages on steam to be added to your account (50 per 30 mins).
+steam-free-packages is a NodeJS application used to request any new free packages added to steam to be added to your account.
+It considers the rate limit of 50 requests per hour.

-Made as replacement for the deprecated free packages script provided by SteamDB.

-That script no longer works due to Valve's recent changes that added rate restrictions.

 To use steam-free-packages: